alinex/node-exec/README.md

 ### Remote Servers

-This section can be used to execute commands on external machines.
-This section define the remote servers with an internal name and contains all the necessary access parameters.
+This section shows you how to setup remote servers:

 ``` yaml
 # Define remote hosts or host pools to be used through ssh.